mojaloop/documentation/docs/community/contributing/design-review.md

-"Technical design review" is a process whereby one or more senior domain expert engineers who are members of the Mojaloop Design Authority, familiar with the area(s) of the system effected, discuss proposed changes with contributors **before implementation work is started**, for the following purposes:
+"Technical design review" is a process whereby one or more senior domain expert engineers who are members of the Mojaloop Design Authority, familiar with the area(s) of the system effected, discuss proposed changes with contributors and product representatives **before implementation work is started**, for the following purposes:

 - Risk Management
     - To help identify and mitigate technical and/or business risks to any of our stakeholders, users or other